monsoonmaelstrom/book2/book2.md

 John sighs, and rubs a hand over his face.
 “Your mother told my parents decades ago that there would come a time where they wouldn’t be able to sit this out.
 It appears that she was, unfortunately, right.”

-“In Firgasu, we repressed and discouraged the use of magic more stringently than in any other polity,” Robert says.
+“In Firgasu, we repressed and discouraged the use of magic more stringently than in any other polity,” Robert states.

 “I’m aware.”